wedaa/LongTail-Log-Analysis/README.md

 57) RELEASE 1.5 I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.

-60) RELEASE 1.5 I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run
+60) RELEASE 1.5 (In Progress) I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run

 63) RELEASE 1.5: Auto-report attacks to the various IP Abuse websites.